scm-lopez/PLAMS/doc/source/cookbook/LoadingOldJobs.rst

    energy     = rkf_reader.read("History", "Energy({})".format(n_steps))
    structure  = rkf_reader.read("History", "Coords({})".format(n_steps))

-Note that the KFReader class lacks most of the shortcut functions of a proper `AMSResults` object so that the access to the data has to be specified manually.
+Note that also the KFReader class lacks most of the shortcut functions of a proper `AMSResults` object so that the access to the data has to be specified manually.